Ring Fit Adventure: Development

 The game was first teased in early September 2019 with a video showing people using the Ring-Con and Leg Strap without showing the game, with a full announcement of the game a week later.

 Several journalists observed that the game fits into Nintendo's long-running "quality of life" program, to introduce more physical activity into the playing of video games, that had been started by Satoru Iwata with the introduction of the Wii console, particularly in the game Wii Fit.
 Parts of the design of the Nintendo Switch had been from player feedback from Wii Fit looking to make the controllers smaller so they could be strapped to the body and used in more possible ways.

 Ring Fit Adventure was released in North America on October 18, 2019.
 The game, shipping with the Ring-Con and Leg Strap, costs slightly more than a typical game.

 On March 26, 2020, a free update was released, adding a rhythm game mode.

 Reception

 Ring Fit Adventure received "generally favorable" reviews, according to review aggregator website Metacritic, with a score of 83/100.
 It has also been rated on IGN as 7.8/10.
 Critics agreed that, while not designed for strength training, it was effective exercise for maintaining fitness.
 As well, they found its RPG elements to be simplistic, which made it more accessible to casual players, but could be disappointing those who wanted more of a strategic challenge.
+Writing for GameSpot, Jenae Sitzes awarded the game 9/10, saying it built on the legacy of Wii Fit and repositioned its messaging around fitness in a healthier and more constructive way, and that its large volume of content kept the campaign's progression engaging.